Yes, Virginia, there is a Santa Claus: The Sun

 In 1897, The Sun was one of the most prominent newspapers in New York City, having been developed by its long-time editor, Charles Anderson Dana, over the previous thirty years.
-Their editorials that year were described by scholar W. Joseph Campbell as favoring "vituperation and personal attack".
-Campbell also wrote that the paper was reluctant to republish content.
+Their editorials that year were described by the scholar W. Joseph Campbell as favoring "vituperation and personal attack".
+Campbell also wrote that the management of the paper was reluctant to republish content.

 Writing and publication

 In 1897, Philip O'Hanlon, a surgeon, was asked by his eight-year-old daughter, Virginia O'Hanlon, whether Santa Claus existed.
 His answer did not convince her, and Virginia decided to pose the question to The Sun.
 Sources conflict over whether her father suggested writing the letter, or she elected to on her own.
 In her letter Virginia wrote that her father had told her "If you see it in The Sun it's so."
-O'Hanlon later told The Sun that her father thought the newspaper would be "too busy" to respond to her question and had said to "[w]rite if you want to," but not to be disappointed if she did not get a response.

-After sending the letter she looked for, but did not expect, a response "[d]ay after day".
+O'Hanlon later told The Sun that her father thought the newspaper would be "too busy" to respond to her question and had said to "[w]rite if you want to," but to not be disappointed if she got no response.
+After sending the letter she looked for a response "day after day".
 O'Hanlon later said that she had waited for an answer to her letter for long enough that she forgot about it.
 Campbell theorizes the letter was sent shortly after O'Hanlon's birthday in July and was "overlooked or misplaced" for a time.

 The Sun's editor-in-chief, Edward Page Mitchell, eventually gave the letter to Francis Church.
-Mitchell reported that Church, who was initially reluctant to write a response, produced it "in a short time" during an afternoon.
+Mitchell reported that Church, who was initially reluctant to write a response, produced it "in a short time" during a single afternoon.
 Church's response was 416 words long and was anonymously published in The Sun on September 21, 1897, shortly after the beginning of the school year in New York City.
-The editorial appeared in the paper's third and last column of editorials that day, positioned below discussions of topics including an election law in Connecticut, a newly invented chainless bicycle, and "British Ships in American Waters".
+The editorial appeared in the paper's third and last column of editorials that day, positioned below discussions of an election law in Connecticut, a newly invented chainless bicycle, and "British Ships in American Waters".